Heroku Exec (SSH Tunneling)

 ADD ./.profile.d /app/.profile.d

-Finally, ensure the default shell is Bash by including the following line in your Dockerfile
+Finally, ensure that the default shell is bash by including this line in your Dockerfile

 RUN rm /bin/sh && ln -s /bin/bash /bin/sh

-If you are using Docker in a Private Space, you must add the heroku-exec.sh
+If you use Docker in a private space, you must add the heroku-exec.sh

 script to your CMD